-Eligibility Criteria
+Eligibility criteria

-Eligible participants for the UNIVERSAL study are identified upon their admission to the hospital with respiratory symptoms.
+Eligible participants for the UNIVERSAL study are identified on their admission to the hospital with respiratory symptoms.
 To qualify for the study, individuals must meet specific inclusion criteria at the time of screening.
-The eligibility criteria, recruitment process and participant pathway through the study are detailed in Figure 1.
+The eligibility criteria, recruitment process and participant pathway through the study are detailed in figure 1.

 To be eligible, participants must be aged 18 years or older and exhibit features of an acute respiratory illness.
-This includes conditions such as acute upper or lower respiratory illnesses (e.g., rhinitis, rhinosinusitis, pharyngitis, pneumonia, bronchitis, and influenza-like illness) or an acute exacerbation of a chronic respiratory illness (such as COPD, asthma, or bronchiectasis).
+This includes conditions such as acute upper or lower respiratory illnesses (eg, rhinitis, rhinosinusitis, pharyngitis, pneumonia, bronchitis and influenza-like illness) or an acute exacerbation of a chronic respiratory illness (such as chronic obstructive pulmonary disease (COPD), asthma or bronchiectasis).
 The diagnosis must be confirmed by a treating clinician.
 Additionally, participants must have been admitted as medical inpatients within the past 36 hours, with the admission time defined as the point at which the decision was made to admit the patient rather than the time of their arrival at the hospital.

-Furthermore, participants must have a positive test result for a respiratory viral infection using the BioFire® FilmArray® System or other NHS Trust approved diagnostic PCR test during the current admission to be enrolled in the virus positive arm.
-A range of viral PCR platforms are employed by NHS Trusts in the UK such as the GeneXpert® diagnostic PCR system which detects common respiratory viral pathogens including RSV, influenza and SARS-CoV-2.
-If on admission a potential participant has tested negative using a limited respiratory virus PCR panel, once consented to UNIVERSAL, a respiratory tract swab sample is obtained and run on the BioFire® FilmArray® System to detect an extended panel of respiratory pathogens.
+Furthermore, participants must have a positive test result for RVI using the BioFire® FilmArray® System or other NHS Trust approved diagnostic PCR test during the current admission to be enrolled in the virus positive arm.
+A range of viral PCR platforms are employed by NHS Trusts in the UK which detect common respiratory viral pathogens including RSV, influenza and SARS-CoV-2.
+If on admission, a potential participant has tested negative using a limited respiratory virus PCR panel, once consented to UNIVERSAL, a respiratory tract swab sample is obtained and run on the BioFire® FilmArray® System to detect an extended panel of respiratory pathogens, including influenza A and B, RSV, SARS-CoV-2, parainfluenza viruses 1-4, human metapneumovirus, rhinovirus/enterovirus, adenovirus and coronaviruses 229E, NL63, OC43, HKU1.
 This ensures that a broad range of respiratory viral pathogens are included in the study.
-Participants that test negative for respiratory viral infection have baseline data collected only.
-A subset of respiratory virus negative participants enter the virus negative arm of the study to act as a control group as per protocol amendment version 6.0, 20th September 2023.
+Participants who test negative for RVI have baseline data collected only.
 Participants are excluded from the study if they meet any of the following criteria: they or their consultee decline consent, they cannot undergo combined nasal and throat swabbing due to either personal refusal or a medical contraindication.
 Participants enrolled in the UNIVERSAL study who test positive for RVI, and complete study procedures cannot be enrolled a second time.